12:30 - 17:30

-At the end of every course we ask for feedback from our students.
+At the end of every course or on completion of a day, we ask for feedback from our students.
 This is so we can continually improve and adapt our courses to current needs.

 In order to ensure feedback is done (we aim for 100% return rate), we have had to be quite strict on a number of things.

-Certificates for attendance on a course are only issued once feedback has been done.
+Certificates for attendance, and elements attended, are only issued once feedback has been done.